 The parametrization was first used in [86], applied to D = 4 gravity in asymptotic safety [87-89] and later generalized to more general parametrization to study various parametrization dependence [45, 90-93].
 Here we choose this exponential parametrization in order to avoid the unphysical singularity and check the consistency with the earlier results.
 This parametrization has also the advantage that the resulting beta function does not depend on the gauge choice [94, 95].
-However we will find that this parametrization also has some problem in the local potential approximation.

 In this work, using the Wetterich equation [4], we study the parametrization and gauge dependences of the fixed point structure and the critical exponents in the Higgs-gravity system by comparing the results with the exponential (1.2) and linear (1.1) parametrizations with arbitrary gauge parameters, and check if we can find reasonable results despite these dependences.
 It turns out that if we use a redefined Planck mass, the beta functions for the scalar potential in the exponential parametrization become independent of the gauge parameters, and we can discuss the fixed points without apparent gauge dependence.
 This is an advantage of the exponential parametrization, but the price is that the anomalous dimension of the Higgs scalar becomes large in general.
-However we have found that there is a reasonable range of gauge parameters which give stable results against change of the parameters.
+However we have found that its effect is actually not so big owing to the suppression factor like 1/4.
+We have found that there is a reasonable range of gauge parameters which give stable results against change of the parameters.
 Relying on the principle of minimal sensitivity, we conclude that the coupling of the self-interaction of the Higgs field is irrelevant.